 Introduced in 2001, the FHOG is a national scheme co-funded by state and federal governments designed to encourage and assist with first-time homeownership for eligible buyers.

-The grant varies in each state and territory—ranging from $10,000 in Victoria and New South Wales to $30,000 in Tasmania—and is paid as a once-off grant to eligible first-home buyers.
+The grant varies in each state and territory—ranging from $10,000 in Victoria and new south wales to $30,000 in Tasmania—and is paid as a once-off grant to eligible first-home buyers.

 Criteria varies by each state.
 Generally, the house will need to be new, under a value of $750,000, and occupied by the purchaser for at least 12 months after purchase.